 Do contractors make good money?

 Of course.
 Contractors with solid marketing strategies make good money from contracting businesses.
-In fact, some contractors earn more than full-time employees.
+Some contractors earn more than full-time employees.
 How much you earn depends on your marketing strategies, relationship, skills and quality service.

 How do contractors get paid?

-Contractors are paid by each signed contract through credit cards, wire transfers, cheques, payroll software, etc. Each contract has a timeframe based on a given project.
+Each signed contract pays contractors through credit cards, wire transfers, cheques, payroll software, etc. Each contract has a timeframe based on a given project.